SThree reports fall in net fees as coronavirus takes toll on hiring

-June 15 (Reuters) - British recruiting firm SThree STEMS.L reported a 7% fall in half-year net fees on Monday, as the novel coronavirus outbreak forced businesses around the world to put a freeze on hiring activity.
+June 15 (Reuters) - British recruiting firm SThree STEMS.L reported a 7% fall in half-year net fees on Monday, with its UK and Japan businesses taking the biggest hit, as companies refrained from hiring new employees during the health crisis.

+The recruitment industry has been reeling under the pressure of a hiring freeze as governments impose lockdowns to curb the spread of the COVID-19 pandemic.
+As a result, SThree ceased all recruiting activities in April, cut its dividend and slashed management pay to cushion the blow.

+"Whilst lockdowns are currently being eased to differing extents globally, we still see heightened uncertainty continuing for some time," said Mark Dormans, chief executive officer of SThree.

 ($1 = 0.8025 pounds)